 Our research covers both public health and health services with UK, European and African programmes currently under way, for example Dr Alex Mold’s Investigator Award ‘Placing the Public in Public Health‘ and Dr Martin Gorsky’s Investigator Award ‘Health Systems in History: ideas, comparisons, policies’.

 Our teaching is both to in-house Masters students and on the distance learning programme.
+A free online course (MOOC) on the history of public health in Post-war Britian, is now also available and runs three times a year.

 We have an active programme of public engagement with variety of walks, films and seminars available to staff students and the general public.
 Policy engagement is part of this activity and we utilise our location in a leading School of public health to interact with policy makers.